QATheoryGroup/qcat/_pages/home.md

 We aim to bridge the gap between fundamental quantum theory and practical quantum technologies.
 Whether you are a student, researcher, or collaborator, we invite you to [explore our work](https://qatheorygroup.github.io/qcat/research) or [talk to us](riddhi.gupta@uq.edu.au).

-We are hiring Honours, Masters, Ph.D students and postdoctoral candidates!
+We are currently hiring at all levels: students (Honours, Masters, Ph.D) and postdoctoral candidates.

 <figure>
   <img src="https://raw.githubusercontent.com/QATheoryGroup/qcat/main/images/logos/UQ-300x300.png" style="width: 130px">